crueter/clink/README.md

 Probably, I don't know.
 Won't have HTTPS though, so either way, I heavily recommend you use a reverse proxy.

 ## What's the seed for?
-The seed is used for generating deletion keys (as a salt).
+The seed is used for generating deletion keys.
 Do not share it whatsoever.
-I recommend using a seed under 16 characters, as if it is less than 16 characters, random characters will be appended to the salt, making "guessing" the deletion key harder.

 ## What operating systems are supported?
 I've only tested it on my Arch Linux server, but it should work perfectly fine on all Linux distributions.
 Probably doesn't work on Windows.